 items generally decline to bid.

-When comparing local stores prices, be sure to take into account their
+When comparing prices of local stores, take into account their delivery

-delivery charges.
-Different stores have different ways of calculating delivery

 charges.
+Different stores have different ways of calculating delivery charges.

-Some charge a flat fee regardless of the number or size of the
+Some charge a flat fee regardless of the number or size of the items delivered;

-items delivered; others charge per piece, per pound, or per hour; and some
+others charge per piece, per pound, or per hour; and some waive delivery

 Our shopperswithout disclosing their affiliation with CHECKBOOKcalled